-Chestnuts ripen (Fig. 13) and harvest occurs sometime during mid-September and late-October in Ohio (USA), approximately 12 to 14 weeks after pollination.
-In contrast to many other tree nuts, chestnut kernels are mostly composed of carbohydrates (mainly starch) with smaller amounts of fat and protein (McCarthy and Meredith 1988; Senter et al. 1994).
+In contrast to many other tree nuts, chestnut kernels are mostly composed of carbohydrates (mainly starch) with smaller amounts of fat and protein.
 Chestnut kernels continue to undergo chemical and physiological changes after they ripen and fall from the tree, including the conversion of much of the starch to sucrose, making the nuts sweeter and more delectable post-harvest.
-The extent and nature of post-harvest changes in chestnut kernels vary greatly depending on environmental (storage) conditions (Miller 2006; Tzortzakis and Metzidakis 2012).
+The extent and nature of post-harvest changes in chestnut kernels vary greatly depending on environmental

+(storage) conditions (Miller 2006; Tzortzakis and Metzidakis 2012).